 - If you enter without a valid visa, or overstay, you will be fined for each day you were in Mozambique illegally.

 - Your passport must be valid for at least six months after arrival and must contain at least three clean (unstamped) visa pages each time entry is sought.
-This does not include endorsement pages.
+These requirements do not include endorsement pages.

-- Visit the Embassy of Mozambique website for the most current visa information.
+- Visit the Embassy of Mozambique for the most current visa information.

 - Travel to Mozambique often requires transit through South Africa.
 If traveling with minors, please visit the South African Department of Home Affairs website for the most up-to-date requirements as the requirements are particularly stringent.